-Doctorate of Criminal Justice & Legal Programs near Houston
+PhD in Criminal Justice & Legal Studies and Doctorate Programs in Houston

 Criminal Justice and criminalistics doctoral programs focus on the application of law as it relates to crime and law enforcement.
 Students might study the criminal justice system as a whole, including the courts, corrections, and crime prevention.
 Some programs may be designed to facilitate an active role in these systems.
 Others might take a more academic track, focusing on studying the impact of crime and law enforcement on individuals and communities.

 Some doctorate programs in criminal justice or criminalistics offer students the option to further concentrate their curriculum.
 That may include the following examples.

 - Criminal Justice Doctoral Programs: Criminal Justice, in this context, refers to the study of the criminal justice system itself and how it impacts communities.
 Often, at the doctoral level, these programs focus on research about the system, or on preparing students to teach others how the criminal justice systems work.
 This topic may share some elements with programs like public policy and law, not to mention criminology and criminal psychology.

 - Criminal Psychology Doctorates: Earning a doctorate in criminal psychology degree could mean honing one’s expertise about what drives people to criminal behavior.
 This primarily includes psychological issues, but may also touch on interpersonal, social, and economic factors.
 Some programs may examine the psychology of victims of crime, and discuss ways to help victims cope as well.